 - If borrowers will maintain the same date, what does this mean for borrowers whose anniversary dates occur during the suspension?

 What it does: The Act states that interest shall not accrue while the loan payments are suspended.
-Because this provision applies only to loans for which payments have been suspended, that means that this provision also applies only to Direct Loans and to FFEL loans currently owned by the Department.
+Because this provision applies only to loans covered by the CARES Act, that means that this provision also applies only to Direct Loans and to FFEL loans currently owned by the Department.

 What we don’t know: